KS3 Citizenship Overview

 PDF

 Citizenship for Years 7, 8 and 9 has been designed to develop pupils’ understanding of democracy, government and the rights and responsibilities of citizens.
-Through carefully sequenced assignments, it fulfils the aims of the KS3 National Curriculum for Citizenship.
+Through carefully sequenced Google Classroom assignments, it fulfils the aims of the KS3 National Curriculum for Citizenship.

 These aims are that all pupils:

-• acquire a sound knowledge and understanding of how the United Kingdom is governed, its political system
+• acquire a sound knowledge and understanding of how the United Kingdom is governed, its political system and how citizens participate actively in its democratic systems of government

-• develop a sound knowledge and understanding of the role of law and the justice system in our society and
+• develop a sound knowledge and understanding of the role of law and the justice system in our society and how laws are shaped and enforced

-• develop an interest in, and commitment to, participation in volunteering as well as other forms of responsible
+• develop an interest in, and commitment to, participation in volunteering as well as other forms of responsible activity, that they will take with them into adulthood

-• are equipped with the skills to think critically and debate political questions, to enable them to manage their
+• are equipped with the skills to think critically and debate political questions, to enable them to manage their money on a day-to-day basis, and plan for future financial needs

 Pupils explore important topics such as identity, community, human rights, migration, government, democracy, the legal system, the media, the UK’s relationship with the wider world, and how people can influence policy makers to create change in society.